 There’s no time for explanations: Mickey just casts “Heal” (Mickey, that’s not the name of the sp—oh, forget it) and demands to know where the Masked Boy got the Void Gear, since “Keyblades are not something you use to just to bully somebody around.”
 Together, he and Ventus team up to fight the boy again.

 It’s a good thing Mickey provides all these advantages, especially in distracting the Masked Boy, because BBS can’t actually let you D-Link when a partner is in the field!
 I suppose this might be narrative (why call on your friends for help when you have a friend right here?), but I suspect it’s technical, though I can’t put my finger on what’s wrong with D-Links in particular, when Command Styles, Finish Attacks and Shotlocks still work.
 Maybe they’re worried about the elaborate Finish attacks attached to most D-Links?
 If I can’t point out what’s wrong with D-Links, why do I suspect the problem is technical?
 Simple: if BBS could have handled more teammate segments, it would have had some.
-There are plenty of worlds where you’re near a Guest party member but they simply don’t appear, even though it would only take a few narrative tweaks to put them into play (indeed, the game already has a few narrative tweaks designed to remove at least one Guest!).
+There are plenty of worlds where you’re near an existing Guest party member but they simply don’t appear in certain fights, even though it would only take a few narrative tweaks to put them into play (or no tweaks at all!
+Indeed, the game already has a few narrative tweaks designed to remove at least one Guest!).
 If BBS could have handled a traditional walkaround teammate, it would have had one of those too!
-At this point, it just seems reasonable that the problem has to be technical!
+At this point, it just seems reasonable that there are technical problems with Guests, and since it looks like Guests are buggy, I’m more inclined to blame them for bugging up the Guest and D-Link snafu!

 One funny observation I made here is that you can hide from the Masked Boy and, if Mickey is unconscious, he’ll stand around doing nothing.
 Perhaps his coding for this situation from was removed for this early fight, ala the Zip Slasher from Days?

 After defeating the Masked Boy, he gets back up almost without any trouble.
 He gives a laugh and announces that Ven is “on probation,” though refuses to explain himself before leaving the scene through a dark portal.
 Left on their own and with nothing else to do, Ven and Mickey exchange introductions, and Mickey explains that he ran off from Yen Sid after learning the worlds were in trouble.
 On his way out he took the Star Shard, a magical artifact that casts teleportation spells.
 The devs introduced this to serve two purposes: 1) to mimic the plot of Sorcerer’s Apprentice by having Mickey take something of Yen Sid’s he doesn’t understand, and 2) to teleport him wherever they want him to be at any given time, causality and setup be damned.
-I’m not exactly happy about that second thing, but Mickey only ultimately ends up teleporting a small number of times (I’d say how many if it weren’t a spoiler, it’s small enough to recall off the top of my head!), so it’s not as much of a narrative exploit as it might sound.
-In fact, Mickey arriving just in time to help Ven is probably the worst example of all, and it’s already behind us!
+I’m not exactly happy about that second thing, but Mickey only ends up teleporting a small number of times (I won’t say how many, but it’s small enough number for me to call off the top of my head!), so it’s not as much of a narrative exploit as it might sound.
+In fact, Mickey arriving just in time to help Ven is probably the worst example of the Star Shard being used as a narrative exploit, and it’s already behind us!

 Still, just as Ven and Mickey are talking, the Star Shard glows and teleports them both away.
 When Ven recovers, he finds himself in his armour floating above a new world, a world familiar to the players: Radiant Garden.

 There is no sign of Mickey out in the void, though he did leave you a triple surprise: a new D-Link, a Deck Capacity upgrade, and the High Jump command!
-High Jump is just how you’d expect (though you’ll want to level it up like all commands to get the most out of it).
+High Jump is just how you’d expect (though unlike the original Jump command, you can level this one up).
 The Mickey D-Link is an especially useful one thanks to its first level-up ability, Auto-Teleport.
 This ability will randomly teleport you away from damaging hits to a nearby part of the arena, saving you a huge amount of damage.
 His second level-up ability may be even better, since it gives you Double EXP.
 His Finish commands are reminiscent of the Fairies’ spell against Maleficent, using a tedious QTE wheel, but the regular attacks are more than worth the extra effort.

 One thing I should reiterated to you about High Jump is that changing any part of your command deck causes the entire command deck to recharge.
 This is only fair if you just swapped out a combat ability that would need to recharge, as it keeps you from cheating, but it still applies to non-recharging commands like mobility upgrades, counterattacks and shotlocks, which can really hit you by surprise!